srushti-1528/Walmart_sales_analysis-/README.md

 Sales Insights: Key categories, branches with highest sales, and preferred payment methods.
 Profitability: Insights into the most profitable product categories and locations.
 Customer Behavior: Trends in ratings, payment preferences, and peak shopping hours.
-Future Enhancements
-Possible extensions to this project:

-Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
-Additional data sources to enhance analysis depth.
-Automation of the data pipeline for real-time data ingestion and analysis.
-License
-This project is licensed under the MIT License.

-Acknowledgments
-Data Source: Kaggle’s Walmart Sales Dataset
-Inspiration: Walmart’s business case studies on sales and supply chain optimization.